kismetwireless/kismet-web-docs/content/en/docs/dev/datasources.md

 Phy handlers are derived from the base `kis_phy_handler` class.

-At a minumum a new phy must provide (and override):
+At a minimum a new phy must provide (and override):

-* The basic C++ contructor and destructor implementations
+* The basic C++ constructor and destructor implementations
 * The create function to build an actual instance of the phy handler
 * A common classifier stage to create common info from the custom packet info
 * A storage loader function to attach any custom data when a device is loaded from storage